cloudnativetrainings/trainings/k1_fundamentals/02_initial-cloud-infra-with-terraform/gce/README.md

 ### update to your location if needed
 ssh_public_key_file = "../../../.secrets/id_rsa.pub"
 ```
-For the GCP project id, execute `gcloud projects list`.

 If you are **NOT** using an ssh-agent for the upcoming tasks, please take a look at [How KubeOne uses